cloudops/ui-driver-frontier/README.md

 * Copy the contents of the `dist` directory onto a webserver.
   * If your Rancher is configured to use HA or SSL, the server must also be available via HTTPS.

-## Using

-* Add a Machine Driver in Rancher (Admin tab -> Settings -> Machine Drivers)
-  * Name: Your `DRIVERNAME` (see above).
-  * Download URL: The URL for the driver binary (e.g. `https://github.com/mycompany/docker-machine-mycompany/releases/download/v1.0.0/docker-machine-driver-mycompany-v1.0.0-linux-amd64.tar.gz`)
-  * Custom UI URL: The URL you uploaded the `dist` folder to, e.g. `https://github.com/mycompany/ui-driver-mycompany/releases/download/v1.0.0/component.js`)
-* Wait for the driver to become "Active"
-* Go to Infrastructure -> Hosts -> Add Host, your driver and custom UI should show up.